-Installing the USB4000
+Installing the HR2000+

-You must install the operating software application prior to connecting the USB4000 Spectrometer to the computer.
-The Ocean Optics spectrometer operating software installs the drivers required for USB4000 installation.
-If you do not install software first, the system will not properly recognize the USB4000.
+You must install the operating software application prior to connecting the HR2000+ Spectrometer to the PC.
+The software installation installs the drivers required for HR2000+ installation.
+If you do not install the software first, the system will not properly recognize the HR2000+.

-If you have already connected the USB4000 to a computer running on a Windows platform prior to installing the operating software, consult Chapter 3: Troubleshooting for information on correcting a corrupt USB4000 installation.
+If you have already connected the HR2000+ to the PC prior to installing the software, consult Chapter 3: Troubleshooting for information on correcting a corrupt HR2000+ installation.